jasonkliu/demos/README.md

 If you need to upload the site to the Yale domain, you will have to obtain authentication to push to the server.
 Please contact the current webmaster, Jason Liu, for more information.
-This repository is hosted at https://github.com/jasonkliu/demos
+This repository is hosted at https://github.com/jasonkliu/demos, and a current version of the site can be seen at http://jasonkliu.github.io/demos.

 Remember to modify the host url in `_includes/head.html` for https detection as well as the `thanks` url in index.md.
 The original images are located in a compressed archive on Mediafire,